 8.6.5 Existing features partly or fully covering the use case functionality

-Ranging signals and positioning methods for IoT and low-power applications are defined in TS 36.211 [45] and TS 38.211 [46] and TS 36.305 [47] and TS 38.305 [48], respectively, but only for terrestrial networks.
+Positioning services are defined in TS 22.261 [14] clause 6.27, but only for terrestrial networks.
 They need to be adapted to satellite access context.

-In TR 22.865 [97], some related service requirements were developed in Rel-18 but never defined at stage 2 and 3 levels.
+In TS 22.261 [14] clause 6.46, some positioning related service requirements for satellite access were not developed at stage 2 and 3 levels.

-The functional and performance requirements for asset tracking use cases reported in TR 22.836 [98] do not include positioning requirements: The 5G system shall be able to support low power IoT/mMTC type of communications with satellite access.
+The performance for asset tracking use cases in TS 22.261 [14] annex G.2 does not include positioning requirements.

-Table 8.6.5-1: Table needs a Title
+Table 8.6.5-1: Battery life expectancy and message size to support example use cases for asset tracking